BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

   // yield { kind:"robot", name: "BB8", action: () => "rolls", bigness:"very" }
-  // Upcasting works with a constructed object: yield new BigRobot("BB8", "rolls")
+  // Upcasting works with a constructed object: yield new BigRobot("BB8", "rolls") yield new LittleRobot("InsectBot", "flies")
 }

 const robots = Array.from(robotGenerator())

 // Only a constructed class object is findable by instanceof: robots.forEach(r => {
-  // Both checks required, no upcasting for type inheritance: if (r instanceof BigRobot || r instanceof RobotClass)
+  // Both checks required, no upcasting for type inheritance,
+  // but class inheritance is covered: if (r instanceof BigRobot || r instanceof RobotClass)
     log("instanceof:", r.name, r.action())
 })